Understanding drone motor and propeller direction, along with design show us how a quadcopter works.

 Field Oriented Control (FOC) Technology – The principle of FOC is to control the motor output via the adjustment of the current flow and angle which control the magnetic field and torque of the motor.

 The T-Motor Alpha Series contains intelligent features and protections for the motor as follows;

 - Efficient Cooling

-The T-Motor propeller range is vast covering FPV, Ultra Light, Polished, Foldable in Plast and Carbon Fiber covering many different sizes.
+The T-Motor propeller range is vast, covering FPV, Ultra Light, Polished, Foldable in Plast and Carbon Fiber, in a variety of sizes.

 Quadcopter Motor Thrust Calculators

 Here is an article which shows you how to calculate the quadcopter motor thrust using mathematical formula.

 There are also a number of quadcopter motor thrust calculators online.
 Here are the 3 most frequently used quadcopter thrust and lift calculators;